 Remember granny’s good ole’ apple pie?
 Well this is nothing like it.
 Hot apple cider blended with Tuaca liqueur gives any granny a run for her money.
 Top it off with a peel slice and cinnamon and enjoy a granny hug in a mug instead.

 Strong almond notes from the Amaretto are complemented by the coffee overtones in the Kahlua.
 These two flavours, smoothed by semi-skimmed milk and then poured over ice, combine to hit you right in the ooohhhh-aaahhhhh, spot.

-Preparing these cocktails shouldn’t have you on your feet for too long, but when you are on your feet for long periods of time, we ‘know’ shoes like you ‘know’ food.
-For more information on how to treat you feet, simply click on the download below for your FREE eBook:
+Preparing these cocktails shouldn’t have you on your feet for too long, but when you are on your feet for long periods of time, we ‘know’ shoes like you ‘know’ food, especially our bartender shoes.
+For more information on how to treat your feet, simply click on the download below for your FREE eBook: